redis/redis/README.md

 1. `serverCron()` is called periodically (according to `server.hz` frequency), and performs tasks that must be performed from time to time, like checking for timed out clients.
 2. `beforeSleep()` is called every time the event loop fired, Redis served a few requests, and is returning back into the event loop.

-Inside server.c you can find code that handles other vital things of the Redis Community Edition server:
+Inside server.c you can find code that handles other vital things of the Redis server:

 * `call()` is used in order to call a given command in the context of a given client.
 * `activeExpireCycle()` handles eviction of keys with a time to live set via the `EXPIRE` command.